-Having a decent drill is only part of any diy job.
+Having a decent drill is only part of any DIY job.
 If you do not have the correct drill bit for the task at hand, you will be making things hard (and possibly dangerous) for yourself.
 You don’t need a massive selection of every kind of drill bit available, but it is a good idea to have the more commonly used sizes and types in your toolkit.
 For more specialised jobs, you can simply buy the bits you need when you need them.
+You can buy sets of drill bits fairly cheaply, but if you plan to do a lot of DIY jobs, it is worth investing in some more expensive, high-quality bits.
+They will generally work better, last longer and be less liable to snap or break in use.

 Twist Drill Bits